AngleProtocol/angle-docs/faq.md

 ## What stablecoins can be minted on Angle?

 Angle can be used to issue virtually any type of stablecoins, provided that there is an oracle for it.
 The intial goal is to create Forex stablecoins with sufficient liquidity.
-To this extent, we will focus on creating only a few different stablecoins at first.
+To this extent, we want to focus on only a few different stablecoins at first, beginning with a EUR-pegged one.

-The plan is to begin with the agEUR, and to follow-up soon after with other stablecoins.
+Today, agEUR can be minted from USD stablecoins.
+We are currently focused on developing the market for agEUR and expanding the protocol, before venturing into other stablecoins.

 ## When will new stablecoins be launched?

 Governance and Angle DAO will be able to vote for the launch of new stablecoins.
-Angle Core Team wants to wait to have enough liquidity and integrations on existing stablecoins before launching new ones.
+Angle Core Team wants to wait to have enough liquidity and integrations on the agEUR before launching new ones.

-Angle Core Team hopes that the DAO will share this stance, which will dictate the timeline with which new stablecoins are deployed.

 ## How to launch a stablecoin?